Syllabus

 As noted, all work submitted for a grade in this course must reflect your own understanding.
 The use and consulation of AI/ML tools, such as ChatGPT or similar, for any purpose whatsoever, must be pre-approved and clearly referenced.

-What Is ChatGPT Useful For?
+What are Large Language Models Useful For?

 ChatGPT and other large-language models can predictively generate text, but note that there is no idea underlying its prediction model (it is purely statistical).
 You should therefore think about it as a glorified and stochastic Google search, albeit one which synthesizes the material for you, so you can’t access or understand its judgement or reasoning.